Hiding the Toolbar

 Opening the Read&Write for Google Chrome toolbar in Google Docs or Slides

-When you open a Google Doc or Slide with the Read&Write for Google Chrome extension added to Chrome, a tab with a purple puzzle piece will appear at the top of the screen above the Docs or Slides menu
+When you open a Google Doc or Slide with the Read&Write for Google Chrome extension added to Chrome, the discovery tab with the purple puzzle piece will appear at the top of the screen above the Docs or Slides menu

 Read&Write for Google Chrome in Google Docs: